hellbox/srob-migration/content/reviews/juvenile-detention.md

 name = "Juvenile, detention"
 title = "Juvenile, detention"
 dek = "Local cartoonist Colleen Frakes grew up on a prison island in Washington state.
-Her comic book memoir proves that this situation was even weirder, and even more normal, than you might suspect." type = "Review"facebookauto = "\"Prison Island\" is a memoir by local cartoonist Colleen Frakes about growing up on a prison island in Washington state.
+Her comic book memoir proves that this situation was even weirder, and even more normal, than you might suspect." type = "Review" facebookauto = "\"Prison Island\" is a memoir by local cartoonist Colleen Frakes about growing up on a prison island in Washington state.
 What was life on a prison island like?
 Well, her birthday party was once ruined by a jailbreak." twitterauto = "Local cartoonist @ColleenFrakes grew up on a prison island.
 Here's our review of her comic book memoir." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/prison-island.md"]